maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 ```

 # Summary
-GeoJsonDataSources come with their pros and cons.
+GeoJsonSources come with their pros and cons.
 They work best if you want to add additional data to your style , or provide features like animating objects on your map.

 It would be difficult if you have large datasets and you want to manipulate and store inside app.
-In that case you should prefer remote datasources.
+In that case you should prefer remote data source.

 Lastly, you may check [`Official Maplibre Android Documentation`]("https://maplibre.org/maplibre-native/android/api/index.html") for full guide and  [`Test App`]("https://github.com/maplibre/maplibre-native/tree/main/platform/android/MapLibreAndroidTestApp") in order learn best practises to adopt in your apps.